340:25-5-305. Overpayment and recovery policies

 (B) time periods when:

-(i) CSS collected under a court order that was later vacated or after the case was dismissed; • 3
+(i) CSS collects under a court order that was later vacated or after the case is dismissed; ■ 4

-(ii) the parties failed to provide CSS with verification of a change in physical custody of the child;
+(ii) the parties fail to provide CSS with verification of a change in the child's physical custody;

-(iv) CSS collected under a court order and the child was adopted.
+(iv) CSS collects under a court order and the child is adopted; or

-(2) When a child support modification order is effective back to the date the motion to modify was filed and the modified support amount is less than the amount previously ordered and paid, CSS satisfies the amount due when the NCP owes past-due child support, by offsetting the arrears amount, up to the balances currently owed.
+(3) When a child support modification order is effective back to the date the motion to modify was filed and the modified support amount is less than the amount previously ordered and paid, CSS satisfies the amount due when the NCP owes past-due child support by offsetting the arrears amount, up to the balances currently owed.

-(h) Issuance of refunded amounts.
+(h) Issuing refunded amounts.
 When an NCP makes an overpayment, amounts less than $3 are not refunded unless issued on an Electronic Benefits Transfer (EBT) card.
-Amounts less than $3 and not issued on an EBT card are remitted to the DHS General Revenue Fund Treasury.
+Amounts less than $3 and not issued on an EBT card are remitted to the OKDHS General Revenue Fund Treasury.

-(i) Return of excess support amounts.
-When CSS receives a payment in excess of the NCP's total arrears balance, CSS returns the excess amount to the payor within 45-calendar days after discovering the over collection; • 5
+(i) Returning excess support amounts.
+When CSS receives a payment that exceeds the NCP's total arrears balance, CSS returns the excess amount to the payor within 45-calendar days after discovering the over collection. ■ 6

 (j) Payments made in error.
-When CSS receives a payment made due to an error on the part of the payor that was not disbursed, CSS returns it to the payor within 45-calendar days after discovery.
-CSS is not required to correct, redirect, or recover the payment unless it was retained;
+When CSS receives an erroneous payment from the payor that is not disbursed, CSS returns it to the payor within 45-calendar days after discovery.
+CSS is not required to correct, redirect, or recover the payment unless it is retained;